danielraffel/SwiftCatalyst/README.md

 ---

-### ✅ Recommended Project Locations for InjectionIII
+### ✅ Recommended Project Locations for InjectionNext
 To avoid permission issues, store your Xcode project outside of:

 ```